We offer innovative solutions and value added services for metal recycling, reusing and reducing.

 Principle 15: Companies should actively engage their shareholders and put in place an investor relations policy to promote regular, effective and fair communication with shareholders.

-The Company believes in high standards of transparent corporate disclosure and is committed to disclose to its shareholder, the information in a timely and fair manner via SGXNet.
+The Company believes in high standards of transparent corporate disclosure and is committed to disclose to its shareholders, the information in a timely and fair manner via SGXNet.
 Where there is inadvertent disclosure made to a selected Group, the Company will make the same disclosure publicly to all others as soon as practicable.
 Communication is made through:-

 By supplying shareholders with reliable and timely information, the Company is able to strengthen the relationship with its shareholders based on trust and accessibility.
 The Company has engaged an investor relations ("IR") firm to focus on facilitating the communications with all stakeholders, shareholders, analysts and media on a regular basis.

 To enable shareholders to contact the Company easily, the contact details of the IR firm are set out in the Corporate information of the Annual Report as well as on the Company's website.
-The IR firm have procedures in place for responding to investors' queries as soon as applicable.
+The IR firm has procedures in place for responding to investors' queries as soon as applicable.

 The Company does not practice selective disclosure.
 Price sensitive information is first publicly released through SGXNet, either before the Company meets with any investors or analysts.
 All shareholders of the Company will receive the annual report with notice of AGM by post and published in the newspapers within the mandatory period, which is held within four months after the close of the financial year.